← go back

 }

 You should be able to get the gist of the code by now.
-We can see that we #include <arm_neon.h>. float64x2_t is an ARM specfic 128 bit wide vector (consists of two 64 bit floats). vld1q_f64 loads multiple single element structures to one, two, three, or four registers.
-Understand the comments, and you can now have a GEMM that uses data-level parallelism on your ARM device!
+We can see that we #include <arm_neon.h>. float64x2_t is an ARM specfic 128-bit wide vector (consists of two 64-bit floats). vld1q_f64 loads multiple single-element structures to one, two, three, or four registers.
+You can now have a GEMM that uses data-level parallelism on your ARM device!

 #include <x86intrin.h>